 At first we had doubts about whether we could achieve the ‘authentic taste’ of Char Siu , but as enthusiastic-amateur-home-chefs we are, we rigorously experimented and can safely say we have accomplished it (well at least to our liking).
 While developing on our char siu recipe, we have introduced two new Asian ingredients in our pantry/refrigerator; the red fermented tofu and maltose.
 From what we had researched, the traditional red colour originated from the red fermented tofu and its red sauce.
 However, we still couldn’t pull off that shiny bold crimson glaze without a drop of colouring food dye.
 Maltose is a more viscous but less sweet version of honey and its very difficult to work with without making a mess.
 You have been warned.
 Occasionally, I would cheekily scoop a spoonful of maltose and consume it to satisfy my sugar cravings.
 Although this recipe is very simple, the annoying part is tweaking the marinade ingredients and its ratios.
 Surprisingly, Mel prefers our version more than our usual takeaway restaurant ones (in Melbourne).
 She gave a stamp (a smile) of approval.
 We are excited that we can now pursue our other dishes since char siu is a key ingredient.

 The first step: purchase a pork neck scotch and slice it into approximately 3-cm thick long strips.
 Next prepare the marinade and mix the content well.
 You will need to continuously stir until the maltose is fully dissolved.
-Marinate the thin pork strips at least overnight, but we recommend 48 hours for the best result.
+Marinate the thin pork strips at least overnight, we highly recommend this for the best result.
 We have tried pork tenderloin, it was tender…. but we felt it wasn’t the right cut in terms of overall flavour.